Responsible Travel in Cambodia – A Comprehensive Guide

 Avoid Big Brands and All Inclusives in Favour of Small Independent Hotels

 Skip the big international brands and all-inclusive resorts, and spread the love around locally instead.
 Opt for small independent hotels, and eat, drink and shop at local businesses in the neighbourhood where you’re staying.
-Skip the hotel spa and luxuriate in a local independent spa, such as Bodia, Frangipani or Kaya Spa.
+Skip the hotel spa and luxuriate in a local independent spa, such as Bodia, or Frangipani.

 Click through to these links to see our recommendations for intimate boutique hotels in Siem Reap, Battambang and Phnom Penh – nearly all properties we recommend are independently owned and in most cases you will meet the owners.
 If you’re going to stay in a foreign operated hotel, look for hotels that treat staff well, pay them fairly and empower them.